Skip to main content

 Direct answer

 Syndicate Code is a governance layer, not a security product.
-It provides:
+Current implementation provides:

 • Policy enforcement — Control plane evaluates policy before execution